apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 ```

-There are many important criteria to consider when creating Parquet files such as how to optimally order/cluster data and structure it into RowGroups and Data Pages.
+There are many important criteria to consider when creating Parquet files such as how to optimally order/cluster data and structure it into `RowGroup`s and Data Pages.
 Such “physical design” considerations are complex, worthy of their own series of articles, and not addressed in this blog post.
 Instead, we focus on how to use the available structure to make queries very fast.

 # Optimizing queries

 In any query processing system, the following techniques generally improve performance:

 1. Reduce the data that must be transferred from secondary storage for processing (reduce I/O)
 2. Reduce the computational load for decoding the data (reduce CPU)